 The following Consolidated Statement of Operations Data and Balance Sheet Data have been derived from the Financial Statements of the Company.
 The Consolidated Balance Sheets of the Company as of September 30, 1995 and 1996 and the related Consolidated Statements of Operations for each of the three years in the period ended September 30, 1996 have been audited by Deloitte & Touche LLP, Independent Auditors, whose report is included elsewhere in this Prospectus.
-The Consolidated Balance Sheets as of September 30, 1993 and 1994 and the related Consolidated Statements of Operations for year ended September 30, 1993 have also been audited.
+The Consolidated Statements of Operations for year ended September 30, 1993 have also been audited.
 The data presented should be read in conjunction with the Company's Consolidated Financial Statements and the Notes thereto included herein.